 - Unknown Rival: Towards Hikage.
 Just don't tell her about the "unknown" part.

 - Villainous BSoD: While seeing Hebijo burn, Imu sinks to the ground and cries.
 She has to be ordered to get up.

 - I need to hurt somebody!
 Now!
 Badly!
 More than they can take!

 A first year at Hebijo and a transfer student from Gessen.
 Ryōna's twin sister and the younger of the two.
 She has a serious complex about her breasts and is the polar opposite of Ryōna.
 Also contrast to her sister, she's a huge sadist.

 - Animal Motifs: The deer.
 Her fighting style and Weapon of Choice is very synonymous with hunting forest animals, such as deer and bears.

 - A-Cup Angst: With a chest that is second only to Mirai in flatness, she constantly feels this way.
-Her twin sister having a HUGE rack that she loves showing off doesn't help.
+Her twin sister having a HUGE rack even for the game standards that she loves showing off doesn't help.
 Her shinobi transformation gives her a much larger bust.

 - Backpack Cannon: Her Minuet Missile gives her a mecha-like backpack that shoots missiles at the enemies.